varlardohaeris/emacs-archives/melpa-stable/eacl-readme.txt

 "git grep" is automatically used for grepping in git repository.
 Please note "git grep" does NOT use `grep-find-ignored-directories' OR `grep-find-ignored-files'.

-You could set `eacl-git-grep-untracked' to tell git whether untracked files should be grepped in the repository.
+Set `eacl-git-grep-untracked' if untracked files should be git grepped.